Integrable perturbation theory for dark solitons of the defocusing nonlinear Schr\"odinger equation: Completeness of squared eigenfunctions for general potentials

 where \eqref{e:ab_var} as well as $\hat\phi=a\hat{\bar\psi}-b\hat\psi$ and $\hat{\bar\phi}=\bar a \hat\psi-\bar b\hat{\bar\psi}$ have been used.
 If we define the inner product\footnote{It is customary to define the inner product this way, without explicit complex conjugation, with the implication that the left argument is a member of an appropriate dual space.
 The adjoint $M^{A}$ of an operator $M$ is defined such that $\langle M^{A}f,g\rangle=\langle f,Mg\rangle$.}

 then \eqref{e:rho_var} can be written as

 where the so-called \textbf{adjoint squared eigenfunctions} are defined as:

-Note that on account of the symmetries \eqref{e:phi_psi_sym_1}-\eqref{e:ab_sym_1}, we have that the two equations in \eqref{e:var_refl} are equivalent. \begin{remark} Since $\gamma(\pm q_{0})=0$, two possible scenarios can occur: (i) If the unperturbed reflection coefficient is nonzero, then $a(z)$ has simple poles at $z=\pm q_{0}$, so we have $\delta\rho(\pm q_{0})=0$ and the property $|\rho(\pm q_{0})|=1$ is preserved.
+The analyticity properties of the Jost eigenfunctions in Sec~\ref{S2} imply that $\chi(x,z)$ is analytic for $\Im z>0$, and $\bar{\chi}(x,z)$ is analytic for $\Im z<0$.
+Note also that on account of the symmetries \eqref{e:phi_psi_sym_1}-\eqref{e:ab_sym_1}, we have that the two equations in \eqref{e:var_refl} are equivalent. \begin{remark} Since $\gamma(\pm q_{0})=0$, two possible scenarios can occur: (i) If the unperturbed reflection coefficient is nonzero, then $a(z)$ has simple poles at $z=\pm q_{0}$, so we have $\delta\rho(\pm q_{0})=0$ and the property $|\rho(\pm q_{0})|=1$ is preserved.
 For the present discussion, we assume this to be the case. (ii) If the unperturbed reflection coefficient is zero, then $a(\pm q_{0})$ is finite, meaning that $\delta\rho$ becomes singular as $z\rightarrow\pm q_{0}$.
 Notably, this happens in the case of pure solitons, to be discussed later.
 The implication is that for infinitesimally small variations in the potential $\delta q$, the resulting variation in the reflection coefficient $\delta\rho$ is finite.
 This causes the generation of a radiation shelf, a phenomenon that is also observed in the perturbation theory associated with the KdV equation, due to a similar singularity that occurs as the spectral parameter approaches zero (see for example \cite{KarpmanZETF1977,HermanJPA1990}). \end{remark}